 Benefits are available for outpatient prescription Drugs.
 Outpatient prescription Drugs are self-administered Drugs approved by the U.S. Food and Drug Administration (FDA) for sale to the public through retail or mail-order pharmacies that are prescribed and are not provided for use on an inpatient basis.
-Drugs also include diabetic testing supplies.
+Drugs also include diabetic testing supplies, self-applied continuous blood glucose monitors, and all related necessary supplies.